 Dollar Car Rental

 It’s important to remember that rentals are usually more expensive at the airport, so consider booking ahead.
-Additionally, it costs $25/day to park a car at the resort.
-There are also add-ons such as Enterprise’s $8.95/day for a car seat, $29.99/day for accident and theft protection, and an extra $29.99/day if you’re under the age of 25.
+It's free to self-park at a Disney resort, but you can valet for $33 per night.
+There are also add-ons such as Enterprise’s car seat rental, its insurance fees, and its young driver fees if you're under 25.

 This is obviously the most expensive option, but could be worthwhile if you plan on visiting Universal or SeaWorld, or happen to be staying off-property.
-Using Enterprise as an example, this is the cost breakdown per day for each vehicle type:
+You can call the rental car company or visit their websites for full pricing and information.

 Brightline is a train that connects Fort Lauderdale, Miami, and West Palm Beach.
-Currently, there are stations under construction at Orlando International Airport and Disney Springs, but they are not scheduled to be completed until early 2023.
+Currently, there are stations under construction at Orlando International Airport and Disney Springs that are scheduled to be completed in 2023.

 As an added bonus to look forward to, kids under 12 will ride for free on Brightline with the purchase of an adult ticket.